 Short-term health plans in Idaho

 - Enhanced short-term plans in Idaho can have terms of up to 364 days and total duration of up to three years; nonrenewable short-term plans can have terms up to six months.

-- Before the enhanced short-term plans became available, Idaho consumers had previously received cautions from the state about the potential drawbacks of short-term plans.
+- Before enhanced short-term health insurance in Idaho became available, consumers had previously received cautions from the state about the potential drawbacks of short-term plans.

-- At least six insurers offer short-term plans in Idaho.
+- At least six insurers offer short-term health insurance in Idaho.